 Arkadii Krokhin, Professor; Ph.D., Kiev State University (Ukraine).
 Condensed matter physics; theoretical physics.

-Christopher L. Littler, Professor and Department Chair; Ph.D., University of North Texas.
+Christopher L. Littler, Professor; Ph.D., University of North Texas.
 Condensed matter physics; laser spectroscopy.

-Floyd Del McDaniel, Regents Professor and Associate Dean for Research of the College of Arts and Sciences; Ph.D., University of Georgia.
+Floyd Del McDaniel, Regents Professor and Associate Dean for Research in the College of Arts and Sciences; Ph.D., University of Georgia.
 Accelerator physics; AMS; ion-solid interactions.

 Dennis W. Mueller, Professor; Ph.D., University of Nebraska.
 Experimental atomic physics.

 Arup Neogi, Professor; Ph.D., Vikram University (India); Ph.D., Yamagata University (Japan).
 Nanoscience; ultrafast optical spectroscopy.